huiwoni/FACE/README.md

     --max-frames-per-video=1
 ```

-### Three Frames per Video (Main Experiment)
+### Three Frames per Video

-Frames are sampled at approximately 25%, 50%, and 75% of the video duration.
+For the main experiment, three frames were extracted from each video at 25%, 50%, and 75% of the video duration.

 ```bash
 python dataset_tool.py \